Apple Intelligence interacts with your apps in many new ways

 Writing

 Rewrite can help write a better cover letter or change the writing style, making something sound more friendly or like a poem.
+You can also ask Apple Intelligence to proofread your text as well.

 There’s also a new Summarize feature, which will let you highlight a block of text and get a quick summarization.
 You can even have Apple Intelligence write a quick TL;DR.